sarikasurampudi/oml/adb-oml/move-model-to-db/move-model-to-db-ll2.md

     ![](./images/create-table.png  " ")

-2. We also need to copy the ml model, which is in the temp table (blob).
-To copy the temp table execute the following statement.
+2. We also need to copy the machine learning model, which is in the temp table (as a blob).
+To copy the temp table run the following statement.

     ````
     <copy>